-Joint Media Release with The Hon Wayne Swan MP, Treasurer
+Joint Media Release with the Hon.
+Wayne Swan MP, Treasurer

 - home computers and associated costs;

-- home internet connection;
+- home internet connections;

 - education software;

-- prescribed trade tools for use at school;
+- trade tools for use at school;

 - school text books; and